eleedee

 I have been on a roll with these pizzas!
 This months pizza is a combination of pepperoni, salami & prosciutto.
 The pizza you see on the very left was made with the good ol' pizza stone, and the other two were bigger ones cooked in a pizza pan.
 I made these for a conspiracy theory night we had with loved ones, and although they were all extremely delicious pizzas, the pepperoni on the left disapeared quite literally as soon as it cooled down! :-)

+A little later this month for Catan night these pizzas were born!
+Courtesy of my beautiful LOML, we were able to put various fresh greens on these pizzas.
 Fresh rosemary, basil & thyme does not compare to store bought dried ones.
 The flavour is so much deeper, and if you grow them, you can even taste the love.
 I certainly did!

 From left to right, the pizzas are as follows; prosciutto, fresh rosemary & mozzarella, and pepperoni, green peppers (thank you Catan homies for bringing them), fresh basil & mozzarella as well.
+If you guess correctly, yes, the wonky looking pizza was cooked on our pizza stone.

 Oh!
 And last little detail before I go, the pizza on the right was my first attempt at a stuffed crust pizza.
-I stretched the dough a little wider & then folded it back into itself,
+I stretched the dough a little wider & then folded it back into itself, placing cheese at the center.
+If you're wondering why the crust looks so wide, it's because of that.
+Surprisingly, the consensus was that it needed more cheese!

 These were exquisite, loved filled pizzas.
 With a side of Catan ;)